 Pictures and audio recordings in the media center can be sent in MMS messages.
-See "Multimedia Messages" on page 59.
+See "Multimedia Messages" on page 55.

-Note: You can transfer pictures from your handset to your computer using a data cable and software you can download.
+Note: You can transfer pictures or videos from your handset to your computer using a data cable and software you can download.
+Go to idenphones.motorola.com/iden/support for more information.